georgii-musikhin/CurrencyConverter/README.md

 This application use:

-Web-service https://www.currencyconverterapi.com - which provides API for currencies rates;
+1)Web-service https://www.currencyconverterapi.com - which provides API for currencies rates;

-Data base service - MySQL.
+2)Data base service - MySQL.